Houdini 21.0 Crowd simulations

 vec3

-The visualization color for this particular agent in the viewport.
-This is useful to differentiate groups or individuals.
+The visualization color for the agent in the viewport.
+This is useful for differentiating groups or individuals.

 On point